HammerMeetNail/pwd-demo/README.md

 ## Step-by-Step Instructions
 ### Prerequisites
 1. Create an account at [Docker Hub](https://hub.docker.com)
+    * Do not use a password that has used elsewhere, it will be used on a public server during the demo.
 2. Create a new repository called `public-repo` at [Docker Hub](https://cloud.docker.com/repository/create)
 3. Login to [Play With Docker](https://training.play-with-docker.com/ops-s1-hello/)
     * The terminal should appear within 10 seconds of logging in.
 If it doesn't, refresh the page until a prompt appears.